kieranhogg/auntie-sounds/README.md

 ❌ Displaying and listening to previous shows

 ## Notes
-- While not a requirement, it is written as an async library
+- It is written as an async library
-- A BBC account is required to authenticate with to retrieve a working stream
+- A BBC account is not required for most actions, but as BBC region-locks streams, is it the supported way to use it

 ## Example Usage